rashmirrajashekara/docs/quick-start-guides/Foundational & Workload Security - Containerization.md

     * Reboot the server

-    * Only for Ubuntu, install the following packages
+    * Only for Ubuntu, run the following commands

       ```shell
-      apt install -y modprobe msr
+      $ modprobe
+      $ msr
       ```
   * Workload Security
     * Container Confidentiality with Docker runtime